I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_stream_information.md

 `StreamSize`

 Size, in bytes, of the stream.

+`StreamAllocationSize`

+File stream allocation size, in bytes.
+Usually this value is a multiple of the sector or cluster size of the underlying physical device.

+`StreamName`

+Unicode string that contains the name of the stream.

 ## Remarks
 The FILE_STREAM_INFORMATION structure is used to enumerate the streams for a file.
 This operation can be performed in either of the following ways: